About Blue Ridge Parkway

 Blue Ridge Parkway Artist Proofs

 Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
-Posters are 13″ x 20″.
+These WPA style travel posters are 13″ x 20″.

 Blue Ridge Parkway Canvas Prints

 Printed on superior-quality, artist-grade canvas, designed for museum display and gallery exhibitions.
 This 350 gsm, acid-free canvas has a tight, natural weave which maximizes image quality, while also revealing the texture of an artist’s canvas.
-Canvas prints are available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.
+The Blue Ridge Parkway Canvas Poster is available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.

 About the Artist

 Photographer and graphic artist Rob Decker studied photography with Ansel Adams in Yosemite National Park during the summer of 1979.
 The experience solidified his love of photography and our National Parks.
 Now he is on a journey to photograph and create iconic WPA-style travel posters of all 59 major national parks as we celebrate the next 100 years of the National Park Service.